 In Fullmetal Alchemist, Kimblee's prefered attack is this.
 Each hand has tattooed on its palm a symbol; on his right there is a symbol that stands for the Sun, fire and gold, and on his left one that stands for the Moon, water and silver.
 When he joins both symbols, the result is this literally.

 Natsu defeats Zancrow in this manner; by canceling his own magic, Natsu gains the ability to eat Zancrow's flames.
-Then he combines his orange dragon slayer flames with black god-slayer flames for a truly brilliant finishing move.
+Then he combines his red dragon slayer flames with black god-slayer flames for a truly brilliant finishing move.

 In chapter 296, Sting and Rogue combine their Light and Shadow Dragon-Slayer magic in a Unison Raid during their two-on-one fight against Natsu.
 It's not enough.